 That’s not quite accurate.
 If I could purge the nightmares like a bad meal then life would be a lot easier.
-No, I brought up bile and what little I’d managed to keep down over the last couple of days, then dry heaved through the aftershocks, shaking and coated in cold sweat; the nightmares had lashed at me for two weeks, and last night broke the record.
+No, I brought up bile and what little I’d managed to keep down over the last couple of days, then dry-heaved through the aftershocks, shaking and coated in cold sweat.
+The nightmares had lashed at me for two weeks; last night set a new record of unbroken pain.

 For a long moment I screwed my eyes shut and struggled to forget the nightmare.
-The endless dark plain, the Watchers, the Great Eye which had crammed my head full to bursting with things I didn’t want to know, night after night, until I’d clawed my way out through the bedsheets and back into the sick prison of my nausea-wracked body.
+The endless dark plain, the watchers, and the great Eye which had crammed my head full to bursting with things I didn’t want to know, night after night, until I’d clawed my way out through the bedsheets and back into the sick prison of my nausea-wracked body.

 I mumbled some poetry to drown out the Eye, a few lines of Coleridge through the taste of sick in my mouth.

-“And now there came both m-mist and snow, and it grew wondrous cold … a-and ice …”
+“And now there came both mist and snow, and it grew wondrous cold … and ice … ”

-Poor old Coleridge and the rapture of the Arctic wasn’t strong enough, not when scratched out through my throat, raw from the bile and acid.
+Poor old Coleridge and the rapture of the Arctic weren’t strong enough, not when scratched out through my throat, raw from bile and acid.
 Pressure spiked inside my head.
-I felt a nosebleed start and watched fat bloody droplets join the reeking puddle on my bedsheets.
+I felt a nosebleed start, then watched the fat, bloody droplets join the reeking puddle on my bedsheets.
 The Eye’s lessons filled my mind, a jumble of painful geometry and impossible equations quivering and bleeding on the rim of reality.

-Predawn grey crept around the edges of the sheet I used as a curtain, and the green numbers on my bedside clock told me I’d been asleep for less than three hours.
+Predawn grey crept around the edges of the sheet I used for a curtain.
+The green numbers on my bedside clock told me I’d been asleep for less than three hours.
 Not even two full REM cycles.
 My room stank of vomit and fear-sweat, cut through by the iron tang of blood.
 I pinched my nose to stop the bleeding.

-I said some unflattering things to myself and finally accepted I was suffering the worst schizophrenic relapse of my life.
+I said some unflattering things to myself, then finally accepted that I was suffering the worst schizophrenic relapse of my life.
 Wonderland was calling me back.
-Once or twice a month I could handle, I had coping strategies; two weeks without respite and I felt fragile, brittle, spent.
+Once or twice a month I could handle—I had coping strategies—but after two weeks without respite I felt fragile, brittle, and spent.

 It was time to call my mother and go back on the crazy pills.

-‘Crazy’ is a safety blanket word for me.
-It defines a neat boundary in which I can exist without screaming at the walls or talking to people who aren’t there.
+Crazy was a safety-blanket word for me.
+It defined a neat boundary in which I could exist without screaming at the walls or talking to people who weren’t there.
 A safe zone to keep me from being locked in a padded cell.
-I don’t like ‘insane’ because the word itself requires a ‘sane’ with which to define against.
+I’m not fond of the word insane because that implies sane is an objective value.
 Crazy has no opposite.

 And try to ignore the hallucinations.

-A spindly figure by the back wall watched me with holes instead of eyes, with too many fingers pressed to its face, too many joints, skin made of mushroom flesh and marble.
+A spindly figure by the back wall watched me with holes instead of eyes.
+Too many fingers, all pressed to its face, with too many joints, skin made of mushroom flesh and marble.

-A vast shadow outside drifted across the window, trailing ropey tentacles, a gasbag jellyfish humming whalesong.
+A vast shadow outdoors drifted across the window, trailing ropy tentacles, a gas-bag jellyfish humming whale song.

-I finally got the washing machine going, on my feet by willpower alone, when a ball of spines and black chitin sniffed at my foot.
+I had finally gotten the washing machine going, on my feet by willpower alone, when a ball of spines and black chitin sniffed at my foot.
 I scooted it away.
 Of course, I felt nothing.
 It wasn’t really there.

-I put the kettle on while I shuffled into the tiny bathroom to wash out the taste of stomach acid and blood.
-I spat tainted saliva into the sink over and over again until I felt a little less defiled, then scrubbed the dried blood off my face and lips and blew my nose.
+I put the kettle on, then shuffled into the tiny bathroom to wash out the taste of stomach acid and blood.
+I spat tainted saliva into the sink over and over again until I felt a little less defiled, then scrubbed the dried blood off my face and blew my nose.
 The water ran pink.
 Even when clean I didn’t relish the sight of myself in the mirror, my eyes ringed with dark exhaustion.
 Sallow and slack and sick.
 I dragged my hair into a semblance of order.

 I needed real food if I was going to have that fatal conversation with my mother, so I made a deal with myself.
 A last meal.

 “Have to go outside, outside we go.
 You can do it, Heather, you escaped once before, you can do it again.
-It’s easy, it’s just a bedsit room and all you’re going to do is walk down the street and get bacon and eggs.
+It’s easy, it’s just a bedsit room.
+All you’re going to do is walk down the street and get bacon and eggs.
 That sounds good, yes.
 Bacon with the fat still on, just how you like it.
 Come on, out we go.
 You can do it.”